Introduction to High Speed PCB Designing: How to Eliminate Crosstalk

 Crosstalk is the unintentional electromagnetic coupling between traces on a PCB.
 This coupling can cause the signal pulses of one trace to overpower the signal of the other trace even though they are not physically touching each other.
 This can happen when the spacing between parallel traces is tight.
 Even though the traces may be maintaining the minimum spacing for manufacturing purposes, it may not be enough for electromagnetic purposes.

 Consider two traces running parallel to each other.
 If the signal in one trace has more amplitude than the other, it could aggressively influence the other trace.
-The signal in the “victim” trace will then begin to mimic the characteristics of the aggressor trace instead of conducting its own signal.
+The signal in the “victim” trace will then begin to mimic the characteristic impedance of the aggressor trace instead of conducting its own signal.
 When this happens, you have crosstalk.

 Crosstalk is usually thought of as happening between two parallel traces running next to each other on the same layer.
 There is an even greater possibility, though, for crosstalk to occur between two parallel traces running next to each other on adjacent layers.
 This is called broadside coupling, and it is more likely to happen because the two adjacent signal layers are separated by a very small amount of core thickness.
 This thickness can be 4 mils (0.1 millimeters) which is sometimes less than spacing between two traces on the same layer.